ixianslab/srh-data-science/README.md

     ├── .gitignore           # Specifies files and folders that should be ignored by git.
     ├── requirements.yml     # The requirements file for reproducing the analysis environment.
     ├── notebooks            # Find all Jupyter notebooks here.
-    │   └── Kapitel_00       # Servers as a template.
+    │   └── Kapitel_00       # Serves as a template.
 Copy and paste this folder to get staretd │   │   └── _img         # Rendered images/pdfs/videos within notebooks are placed here.
     │   └── Kapitel_xxx      # Any topic of interest
     │   │   └── _img         # Rendered images/pdfs/videos within notebooks are placed here.